AK-Vitae/AWS/Certified Cloud Practitioner/AWS Certified Cloud Practitioner Notes.md

 ### EC2 sizing and configuration

+* AMI:
+  * You must use an AMI from the same region as that of the EC2 instance.
+  * The region of the AMI has no bearing on the performance of the EC2 instance

 * Operating System ( OS ): Linux or Windows
 * How much compute power & cores ( CPU )
 * How much random-access memory ( RAM )